Mohith-akash/Global-News-Intel-Platform/README.md

 ## 🎯 Overview

-A production-grade data engineering platform that ingests, processes, and visualizes **100,000+ daily global news events** from the GDELT Project.
-Features AI-powered natural language querying and real-time analytics dashboard.
+A full-stack data engineering project that ingests, processes, and visualizes **100,000+ daily global news events** from the GDELT Project.
+Includes AI chat for natural language queries and a live analytics dashboard.

 ### What is GDELT?
 The [GDELT Project](https://www.gdeltproject.org/) monitors the world's news media from nearly every country in 100+ languages, identifying people, locations, themes, and emotions driving global society.